-The Company's handheld products are marketed under the SUPREME STUFFERS and SWEET STUFFERS brand names and under private labels.
+The Company's handheld products are sold primarily under private label names.
 Handheld products are sold to the Food Service and Retail Supermarket segments.
-Handheld product sales amounted to 7% of the Company's sales in both fiscal years 2022 and 2021, and 5% in fiscal year 2020.
+Handheld product sales amounted to 6% of the Company's sales in fiscal year 2023 and 7% in both fiscal years 2022 and 2021.